-Name of director Category at time of removal Date of last appointment Date of removal Specialised committees of which he/she was a member Indicate whether the removal took place before the end of tenure MR. JOSÉ RAMÓN MARTÍNEZ SUFRATEGUI Independent 28/03/2019 31/08/2022 Audit and Control Committee and Remuneration Committee Yes
+Name of director Category at time of removal Specialised committees of which he/she was a member Indicate whether the removal took place before the end of tenure ANTHONY FRANK ELLIOTT BALL Independent 26/03/2021 23/03/2023 Appointments and Corporate Governance Committee and Remuneration Committee YES

-C.1.3 Complete the next table with the members of the board and their category:
+C.1.3.
+Complete the next table with the members of the board and their category:

-EXECUTIVE DIRECTORS Name of director Position in the company's organisation chart Profile MR. CÉSAR GONZALEZ- BUENO MAYER WITTGENSTEIN CEO BANKING/RETAIL & CORPORATE BANKING/FINANCE/ REGULATORY/INTERNATIONAL/DIGITAL & IT (Digital Transformation) Dual degrees in Law and Business Administration from ICADE, Madrid, and an MBA from Yale School of Management, Connecticut (USA).
+EXECUTIVE DIRECTORS Name of director Position in the company's organisation chart Profile CÉSAR GONZÁLEZ-BUENO MAYER WITTGENSTEIN CEO BANKING/RETAIL & CORPORATE BANKING/FINANCIAL/REGULATORY/INTERNATIONAL / DIGITAL & IT (Digital Transformation) Dual degrees in Law and Business Administration from ICADE, Madrid, and an MBA from Yale School of Management, Connecticut (USA).
 Founder and CEO of ING Direct, N.V.
 Branch in Spain (1998-2010), General Manager for Spain, France, Italy and United Kingdom of ING Direct, N.V.
-(2004-2010), Regional Head of Europe at ING Bank (2010- 2011), CEO of Novagalicia Banco (now Abanca) (2011-2013), CEO of Gulf Bank (2014-2016), CEO of ING Spain and Portugal (2017-2019), and non-executive director of TSB Bank, PLC and TSB Banking Group, PLC which are both part of the Banco Sabadell Group (2020-2021).
-He is Chairman of Banco de Sabadell, S.A., IBM, Sabadell Capital, S.A. de C.V., SOFOM, E.R. and Sabadell Group, and Member of the Board of Trustees of Ciudad Escuela de los Muchachos Foundation.
-MR. DAVID VEGARA FIGUERAS DIRECTOR GENERAL MANAGER FINANCIAL / RISKS / ACADEMIC / REGULATORY.
+(2004-2010), Regional Head of Europe at ING Bank (2010-2011), CEO of Novagalicia Banco (now Abanca) (2011-2013), CEO of Gulf Bank (2014-2016), CEO of ING Spain and Portugal (2017-2019), and non-executive director of TSB Bank, PLC and TSB Banking Group, PLC which are both part of the Banco Sabadell Group (2020-2021).
+He is Chairman of Banco Sabadell, S.A., IBM, SabCapital, S.A. de C.V., SOFOM, E.R. and Sabadell Consumer Finance, S.A.U., all of which are part of the Banco Sabadell Group, and member of the Board of Trustees of Ciudad Escuela de los Muchachos Foundation.
+DAVID VEGARA FIGUERAS DIRECTOR GENERAL MANAGER FINANCIAL / RISKS / ACADEMIC / REGULATORY.
 A graduate in economics from the Autonomous University of Barcelona, he holds an MA in economics from the London School of Economics.
-Formerly Secretary of State for the Economy in the Spanish government (2004-2009), Subdirector at the International Monetary Fund (2010- 2012) and Deputy Managing Director with responsibility for Banking at the European Stability Mechanism (2012-2015).
-Non-executive director of TSB Bank, PLC and TSB Banking Group, PLC, both of which are part of the Banco Sabadell Group (2020-2022).
+Formerly Secretary of State for the Economy in the Spanish government (2004-2009), Deputy Director of the International Monetary Fund (2010-2012) and Deputy Chief Executive Officer, Banking in the European Stability Mechanism (2012-2015).
+Member of the Supervisory Board of Hellenic Corporation of Assets and Participations, S.A.
+(2016-2022), and non-executive director of TSB Bank, PLC and TSB Banking Group, PLC, both of which are part of the Banco Sabadell Group (2020-2022).
 Associate professor in the Department of Economics, Finance and Accounting at ESADE (2015- 2018).
-Independent director of Amadeus IT Group, S.A., member of the Supervisory Board of Hellenic Corporation of Assets and Participations,

-S.A., member of the Board of Trustees of the Pasqual Maragall and of the Advisory Board of Roca Junyent, S.L.P. and Chairman of Foro Tertulias Hispano-Británicas.
+Independent director of Amadeus IT Group, S.A., member of the Board of Trustees of the Pasqual Maragall Foundation, trustee for life of the Gala-Salvador Dalí Foundation, member of the Advisory Board of Roca Junyent, S.L.P., and Chairman of Foro Tertulias Hispano-Británicas.

-Total number of executive directors 2 % of total Board 13.33
+Total number of executive directors 2 % of total Board 13.33%

-PROP RIETARY EXTERNAL DIRECTORS Name of director Name of the significant shareholder whom the director represents or who proposed his/her appointment Profile MR. DAVID MARTÍNEZ GUZMÁN FINTECH EUROPE, S.À.R.L.
+PROPRIETARY EXTERNAL DIRECTORS Name of director Name of the significant shareholder whom the director represents or who proposed his/her appointment Profile DAVID MARTÍNEZ GUZMÁN FINTECH EUROPE, S.À.R.L.
 BUSINESS / FINANCE / INTERNATIONAL Degree in Electrical & Mechanical Engineering from the National Autonomous University of Mexico, Diploma in Philosophy from Universitas Gregoriana (Italy), and MBA from Harvard Business School.
 Founder in 1987 of Fintech Advisory, which manages the Fintech Investments Limited fund (New York and London).
 Director of listed companies Alfa, S.A.B., Vitro, S.A.B., Cemex, S.A.B. and ICA Tenedora S.A. de C.V.
 Fintech Europe, S.À.R.L.
 (FE) is wholly owned by Fintech Investments Ltd. (FIL) which is the investment fund managed by Fintech Advisory Inc (FAI).
-FAI is owned 100% by Mr. David Martínez Guzmán.
+FAI is owned 100 % by Mr. David Martínez Guzmán.
 Consequently, the shareholding now held by FE is considered to be controlled by Mr. David Martínez Guzmán.

-Total number of proprietary directors 1 % of total Board 6.67
+Total number of proprietary directors 1 % of total Board 6.67%